-Make outdoor science fun and engaging on a field trip at The Morton Arboretum.
-Guided and self-guided programs listed are designed for highschool students.
-Details concerning fees and other information is listed below- Registration for Spring starts on January 2nd 2014
+Make outdoor science fun and engaging on a field trip through The Morton Arboretum.
+Guided and self-guided programs listed are for highschool students and are designed for student’s age 14 and up.
+Details concerning fees and other information are listed below.

 1.5 hours (or 3 hours with a lunch break) | 60 students maximum